This Remembrance Day, pay your respects at one of these significant places connected with the war effort.

 The day became known in Allied nations as Armistice Day and was observed each year in memory of the fallen, including one minute’s silence at 11am to remember all war dead.

-The centenary holds a special importance.
 There are many places in South Australia where you can pay your respects, including a number of heritage places.

 Here are some suggestions:

 The Torrens Parade Ground in Adelaide was used as a mustering point, enlistment centre and parade training ground during both world wars, while the Keswick Barracks, established in 1901, was a centre of local military activity.
 The Australian Army has a museum here and Building 32 is heritage-listed.